marcusmcb/JS-Drum-Machine/README.md

 Supported devices (verified working in Chrome):

+* Maschine MK3 - use pads 1-9 to trigger sounds (press Shift + Channel to set the device to MIDI mode after boot up)
 * Novation Launchkey Mini MK3 - use the first nine white keys starting from the left to play sounds (using the default octave setting)
 * Native Instruments M32 - use the first nine white keys starting from the left to play sounds (using the default MIDI mode on boot up)
 * Arturia BeatStep - use the front pad row to play sounds (no other set up needed!)